 Freedom of speech is meaningless if speech is not powered by free, creative thought.

-We have been fooled into believing in the idea that we have freedom of speech by those who desire to manipulate us for their own personal benefit, such us politicians, priests, and the economic elite, who are ready to do anything in order to stay in power.
+We have been fooled into believing in the idea that we have freedom of speech by those who desire to manipulate us for their own personal benefit, such as politicians, priests, and the economic elite, who are ready to do anything in order to stay in positions of power.
 And what is their best way to manipulate us?
-To keep us stupid and passive, while we actually believe that we possess knowledge and freedom.
+To keep us dumb and passive, while we actually believe that we possess knowledge and freedom.
 And the more we believe that we are free, the more we stay confined in a prison that we can’t even see — a mental prison with invisible bars.